AdekunleDally/python-devops-project/README.md

 Install Python flask
 Install Flask-RESTful

 1. Containerization: We will use Docker to containerize the Python script.
 The Dockerfile will use a lightweight Python image and copy the script into the container.
+We would set the container host to a port 5000 and the container to port 5000

 2. Kubernetes Deployment: We will create a Kubernetes deployment YAML file to deploy the containerized script.
 The deployment will include:
     - A pod with a single container running the script